 The good news is that Gen Z spends a lot of time online, with an average ticking in at 2 hours and 55 minutes per day.
 Gen Z’s content consumption shows that they will definitely be online for a significant portion of the day to engage with content.

-The question is, how will brands use this to their advantage?
+The question is, how will brands use this to market themselves successfully to Gen Z?

 Marketing to Gen Z With Influencers